 - Can I return it if I don’t like it?

-If you don’t offer free shipping and returns, we recommend you start offering—and test to see the impact on sales and overall revenue.
+If you don’t offer free shipping and returns, your business is already at a disadvantage.
+(That’s why we recommend testing some degree of eCommerce free shipping [thresholded or not] to see the impact on sales and overall revenue.)

 What’s fascinating about Trailcam Pro is this:

-- The company already offered free shipping and returns when we started working with them.
+The company already offered a free shipping policy when we started working with them.

 People just didn’t know it.

-There was no mention of shipping or returns until a customer went all the way to the cart or checkout page.
+The site included no mention of free shipping or returns until a customer went all the way to the cart or checkout page — which means a significant number of people came to the site ready to buy but left before adding an item to their online shopping cart.

-All because they were worried they’d have to pay for shipping or returns.
+All because they were worried they’d have to pay for shipping costs.

-The free shipping and returns notice was easily the most impactful change we made.
+The free shipping promotion was easily the most impactful change we made — but it wasn’t the only change we made to TrailCam Pro’s site.

-An 800 number with EST hours let customers know there was help available if they needed it.
+By adding TrailCam Pro’s customer service line and hours of operation in a similarly visible spot, we let customers know that there was help available if they needed it.

-Displaying the company’s 44,000 Facebook likes provided social proof that the company was known by a large group of existing customers.
+Displaying the company’s 44,000 Facebook likes provided social proof that the company was known by a large existing customer base.

 3. BBB A+ Rating

-An A+ BBB rating was another way to provide social proof that Trailcam Pro was a company you could trust.
+An A+ BBB rating was another way to provide social proof that Trailcam Pro was a company that new customers could trust.

 Answering Other Objections in the Buying Process